sunriseapps/imagesorcery-mcp/README.md

 ## ⚙️ Configuring the Server

 The server can be configured using a `config.toml` file in the current directory.
-The file is created automatically during installation from the `config.default` template.
+The file is created automatically during installation with default values.
 You can customize the default tool parameters in this file.
 More in [CONFIG.md](CONFIG.md).

 ## 🤝 Contributing
 <details>